Adventure·Halls of Origination, Uldum·Reverent

 She raised her hand and called for Heroism.

 It came different here.
 A great bell tolling once in a tower nobody had visited in a century, and every spirit in the room raising its head to listen.
 The warrior's swing fell heavier.
 The rogue found seams the rogue had not seen.
-Mei Lin's lightning threaded longer than it had any right to, voltage running through Rajh's plates and finding the molten core under them.
+Mei Lin's lightning threaded longer than her own strength, voltage running through Rajh's plates and finding the molten core under them.

 The room did not.